niknak1379/ObsidianNotes/content/Network/Networking-Basics/Protocols/Transport-Layer-Protocols/TCP(Transmission Control Protocol).md

 The receiver device might have received the packet, but the response was never delivered, and as a result the sender will resend the first packet bc the timer is expired.
 This is resolved through **Sequence numbers**

 ## How it works
-* [[Application Layer]] sends lots of raw data and TCP segments the data(divides in chunks) adds headers, checksums, etc...
+* [[07-Application Layer]] sends lots of raw data and TCP segments the data(divides in chunks) adds headers, checksums, etc...
-* It might collect the data from the [[Network Layer]](Network layer itself divides the data into smaller chunks so transport layer has to put them back together)
+* It might collect the data from the [[03-Network Layer]](Network layer itself divides the data into smaller chunks so transport layer has to put them back together)
 * Congestion Control
 * Takes care of odd scenarios
 	* when data does not arrive